 All Years Social Media Family Survey

-As part of our continual drive to keep our pupils safe online we are asking all pupils to complete a survey on their family for homework.
+As part of our continual drive to keep our pupils safe online we are asking all pupils to complete a survey of their own and one member of their family's social media use for homework.
 The aim of the survey is not to pry into home life but to generate discussion between pupils and their family about online safety.
 The section for family members is anonymous to ensure confidentiality.

 Year 8 Homework Project - Microbit Pacman